One of the fundamental ideas of Cash for Clunkers is sound, in my opinion: Get people interested in buying more fuel efficient vehicles.

 What originally got us into this whole mess was wastefulness and greed.
 Throwing away a useful vehicle just so we can get a newer, fancier one is just a continuation of that.

-4 responses to “Cash for Clunkers – How to Fix It”
+4 thoughts on “Cash for Clunkers – How to Fix It”

 1. Same Stuff new post.